Multi Kontra Culti vs. Irony

 Multi Kontra Culti vs. Irony is the second album by Gogol Bordello.
 It was released on 17 September 2002 by Rubric Records.

-"Occurrence on the Border (Hopping on a Pogo-Gypsy Stick)" and "Through the Roof 'n' Underground" were featured on the soundtrack to the 2006 film Wristcutters: A Love Story.
+"Occurrence on the Border (Hopping on a Pogo-Gypsy Stick)" and "Through the Roof 'n' Underground" were featured on the soundtrack to the 2006 film Wristcutters: A Love Story, in which Shea Whigham's character of Eugene is based on Gogol Bordello frontman Eugene Hütz.